coralsanchezmartin/LTPAQ_MATLAB_code/README.md

 ![Picture1](https://github.com/coralsanchezmartin/LTPAQ_MATLAB_code/assets/74832205/585a10eb-12da-4586-8521-27aeba0b2b85)

-6. Run the main script by copying and pasting the following command into the Command Window:
+6. Run the main script by copying and pasting the following command into the "Command Window":

 ```matlab